To win the presidency, a candidate needs to get more than 50% of the electoral votes. Half of 538 is 269. Therefore, 270 votes are needed to win.

-Answer: 538.
-This number no longer increases because the number of members of the House of Representatives and the Senate does not change.
+The total number of total electoral votes does not vary from year to year because the number of members of the House of Representatives and the Senate does not change.
 Instead, every ten year with the new census, the number of electors shifts from states who have lost population to states who have gained population.

 Learn more about the electoral college: